Our Treatment Goals

 In order to maintain a particular level of function the human body needs the appropriate level of strength and stability.
 For activities of daily living the human frame needs the ability to power through the activity and stabilize itself in order to prevent dysfunction and damage.
 When dysfunction or damage has occurred it is a necessity to regain and even progress the patient’s ability to control and coordinate these activities of daily living.
 The human body is a complex machine being tugged and pulled in all directions.
 Without the ability to control these proper movement patterns needed for activities of daily living the human body is susceptible to dysfunction and damage.
 Strength and Stability is a crucial part of our patient’s restoration and a keystone for prevention of future dysfunction and damage.

-The somatosensory system is the brain and body’s ability to know where it is in space and how to react accordingly.
+The somatosensory system is the brain and the body’s ability to know where it is in space and how to react accordingly.
 The somatosensory system informs the human body about objects in the world around us through touch and about the position and movement of our bodies (proprioception) through the stimulation of muscle and joints.
 The somatosensory systems also monitor the temperature of the body and provide information about painful, itchy and tickling sensations.
 These proprioceptors are all over the body in every joint.
-When your knee bends it is the proprioceptors inside the knee and surrounding soft tissue that communicate with the brain and let the brain know what the knee is doing.
+When your knee bends it is the proprioceptors inside the knee and surrounding soft tissue that communicates with the brain and let the brain know what the knee is doing.
 The brain, in turn, is able to control and coordinate that knee movement without dysfunction and or damage.
-Most non-traumatic injuries are caused in part to a dysfunction in ones somatosensory system.
+Most non-traumatic injuries are caused in part to a dysfunction in one’s somatosensory system.
 The Player on the soccer field who tears her ACL with a non-traumatic injury will almost always show a lack of ability to know what her joints are doing in space and will lack the ability to compensate appropriately.
 In addition to the visual system and inner ear system, the somatosensory system make up a triad the body and brain use to right itself and maintain a level of balance in the upright position.
 When you stumble and fall it is this triad that helps you compensate appropriately.
-This somatosensory system is key in building stability and aides in the prevention of dysfunction and or damage.
+This somatosensory system is key to building stability and aids in the prevention of dysfunction and or damage.
 Any physical medicine that does not focus on this somatosensory system is in our opinion lacking.